New England Forestry Foundation

 Building Momentum Through Collaboration

-New England Forestry Foundation is organizing stakeholders across our region in the Forest-to-Cities Climate Challenge, a collective effort to break down barriers to mass timber construction and to raise awareness of its advantages.
-By connecting forest landowners, mills, construction professionals, architects, environmental and social advocates, and urban planners in efforts to support mass timber, the Forests-to-Cities Climate Challenge is generating momentum across the supply chain for this technology.
+New England Forestry Foundation is organizing stakeholders across our region to help in a collective effort to break down barriers to mass timber construction and to raise awareness of its advantages.
+By connecting forest landowners, mills, construction professionals, architects, environmental and social advocates, and urban planners in efforts to support mass timber, the Forests-to-Cities Community is generating momentum across the supply chain for this technology.